 Posted by Vickie McCullough on Oct 9, 2018 2:50:47 PM

 A devastating and largely silent epidemic is sweeping America’s schools.
-Today, 1 in 5 children have emotional, behavioral or mental health disorders.
+Today, 1 in 5 children have emotional, behavioral, or mental health disorders.
 Despite their numbers, an astounding 80% of them will go without the mental health support and care they need.
 Unsurprisingly, these staggering numbers mean many children fall behind or drop out of school because of their seemingly insurmountable mental health challenges.

 While some children with mental illnesses can continue to perform adequately in school, most struggle to keep up.
 The disruptions and distractions of a mental, emotional, or behavioral issue can make it nearly impossible for some children and teens to stay on track academically.

-Strings of absences, falling grades, disruptive outbursts, and eventual dropouts plague students suffering from mental health disorders.
+Strings of absences, falling grades, disruptive outbursts, and eventual dropouts plague many students suffering from mental health disorders.
 Often missed or dismissed as a “phase,” mental, emotional, and behavioral disorders among children make academic achievement all but impossible for the most vulnerable.

 Despite this reality, mental health problems are not an uncommon or difficult-to-diagnose issue during childhood and adolescent development.
 These disorders are highly treatable, and with early intervention and consistent therapies, children and teens can build resilience and find academic success.
 Today, the United States public education system struggles to support children who have a mental illness, with tragically low numbers of social workers and school counselors.

 For many teens who have a mental illness, one-on-one, tailored care is a game changer.
 But in an enormous, institutionalized school with hundreds of students, few parents can expect their children to receive that kind of attention.
 Online public schools like ICON can be the solution to keep a child on track while they receive treatment and therapies.